All about Jazz, C. Michael Bailey (USA), 12. 10.2022:

 My main cavil with Sheva’s disc is its ungenerous playing time.
 Sočanski’s programme is carefully constructed and, as a musical sequence, works well, her focus on living composers and small groups of pieces that she feels are complementary.
 This may explain the absence of anything by Ives or Cowell, though not the inclusion of only three of the nine Arabesques by the extremely long-lived Leo Ornstein (1895-2002).
 Again, Sočanski’s selection nicely encapsulates the set but at only ten minutes long in total, there was surely room for all nine of these tiny pianistic gems, and indeed more by this very under-rated and under-played composer.
 The omission is all the more regrettable because they are played rather beautifully.
 Fine sound, too.

 Review from: Den Klassiske CD-bloggen, Trond Erikson, 20.09.2019:

-The price of one CD is 150 NOK / 15 € - free shipping worldwide
+The price of one CD is 200 NOK / 20€ - free shipping worldwide